7MinSec/bpatty/README.md

 # **B**rian's **P**entesting **a**nd **T**echnical **T**ips for **Y**ou

 ## I just want go get started!
 Sure thing.
+The easiest way to read BPATTY is probably in wiki form which you can view by going to [http://bpatty.rocks](http://bpatty.rocks).

 I've tried to lay this out in some sort of hierarchy that at least makes a little sense...*ahem*...at least to me :-/.
 So dive into a folder that looks interesting and topics should get more granular the deeper you go.

 ## OK I'm slightly intrigued and/or confused.
 What exactly is this?
 **B.P.A.T.T.Y.** (**B**rian's **P**entesting **a**nd **T**echnical **T**ips for **Y**ou) is my collection of tips, tricks and scripts that I used to save in OneNote, Evernote, Notepad, Stickies, Notepad++, Dropbox Paper...*deep breath*...Leafpad, Post-it notes, etc.  I made a big effort last year to throw all this crud in one place on [my blog](https://7ms.us/bpatty) but realized that for people (especially me) to actually *use* it, a github repository makes more sense.
 So here we are!